 When you’re hurt in a personal injury accident, some of your damages are easy to calculate.
 You just need to add up your out of pocket losses and demand that amount.
 Other types of damages may be much harder to quantify.
-You may have suffered emotionally and mentally, and these real losses deserve compensation.
+You may have suffered mentally, and these real losses deserve compensation.
 But determining the dollar value of these types of losses isn’t always an easy task.

-What insurance companies and courts usually do to assess your mental and emotional damages is add up your medical damages.
+What insurance companies and courts usually do to assess your mental damages is add up your medical damages.
 Then, they multiply that amount by the number that they determine is appropriate in the case.
 The question in most cases is what multiplier to apply to arrive at the amount of non-economic damages.
 Here’s what you need to know about deciding on a multiplier in your personal injury case.

 Economic vs. Non-Economic Damages

 In an injury case, you likely have both economic damages and non-economic damages.
 Economic damages are your actual, out of pocket losses due to the injury.

 First and foremost, these are your medical damages, which include everything from your emergency treatment to your physical therapy to devices that help you get around.
 You should be able to add up your current damages and also prepare an estimate of future expenses if you’re still getting treatment.

 Non-economic damages are damages that can’t be measured by an invoice or a bill.
 When you’re mentally traumatized from both the pain and trying to process what happened, it’s a non-economic loss.

 Loss of use of a limb and regular use of your body also qualify.
 These are the kinds of losses that you need to find the right multiplier for to determine an approximate value of these damages.